DonnyRZ/Curators-Vault/README.md

 ## Architecture

-The application follows a client-server architecture within the Electron framework:
+The application follows a modular architecture within the Electron framework:

-1.  **Renderer Process**: The frontend UI built with HTML, CSS, and JavaScript.
+1.  **Renderer Process**: The frontend UI built with HTML, CSS, and JavaScript, organized into modular components.
 It communicates with the main process via IPC.
-2.  **Main Process**: The Electron main process handles window creation, IPC message routing, and spawning the backend server.
+2.  **Main Process**: The Electron main process handles window creation, IPC message routing, and core application logic including:
-3.  **Backend Server**: An Express server that handles the core application logic, including:
     *   Workspace management
-    *   Mockup processing and organization
+    *   Page processing and organization
     *   Feature and rule handling
     *   Interaction with the Gemini CLI for code generation
     *   File system operations
-4.  **Gemini CLI**: An external AI tool that performs the actual code generation based on prompts provided by the backend server.
+3.  **Gemini CLI**: An external AI tool that performs the actual code generation based on prompts provided by the main process.

 ## Prompts